Ontario and Canada Legal Rights Explained

 1. Background and Comment

 Historically, welfare recipients are subject to criminal punishment out of proportion to the amounts of money involved.
-Single mothers who defraud to get $5,000 can expect jail time comparable to white collar fraud or embezzlement going into the millions of dollars.
-Despite the reality that welfare assistance rates are hopelessly inadequate to live on (the single person maximum assistance is $536 per month) - fraud in the name of feeding children is held to be relatively more blameworthy than fraud in the name of excessive wealth accumulation.
+Single mothers who defraud for $5,000 can expect jail time comparable to that for white collar fraud or embezzlement going into the millions of dollars.
+Despite the reality that welfare assistance rates are hopelessly inadequate to live on (the single person maximum basic assistance is $585 per month) - fraud in the name of feeding children is held, dollar for dollar, to be far more blameworthy than fraud in the name of wanton greed.

-The practical vulnerability of welfare recipients to fraud charges is further magnified by the fact that they are subject to an unparalleled level of scrutiny into their personal and financial affairs at both the eligibility stage (see Ch.5 "Eligibility Information"), and through further investigative levels (see s.3 "Eligibility Review Officer Invesitgations" and s.5 "Fraud Control Units", below).
+The practical vulnerability of welfare recipients to fraud charges is further magnified by the fact that they are subject to an unparalleled level of scrutiny into their personal and financial affairs at both the eligibility stage (see Ch.5 "Information Eligibility"), and through further investigative levels (see s.3 "Eligibility Review Officer Investigations" and s.5 "Fraud Control Units", below).

 Thankfully, the ban was lifted by the new Liberal government in early 2004.